-We are in the 3rd year of a project restoring 3 acres of Formal Victorian Rhododendron and Woodland garden back to nature.
+We are in restoring 3 acres of Formal Victorian Rhododendron and Woodland garden back to nature.
 Our wild flower meadow, native Scots pine and 300 yr old Oak tree will be your companions on this journey.
-The place is very special and overlooks Loch Fyne, hidden beneath the overgrown spaces are pathways built by the Victorian botanist who designed the garden and the original well which supplied fresh water to this small fishing community village.
-We intend to enhance our biodiversity and study the land, working against invasive non-native species and eventually increasing our sustainability through an organic approach to growing food or maybe getting some honey bees.
+The place is very special and overlooks Loch Fyne, hidden beneath the overgrown spaces are pathways built by a Victorian botanist who designed the garden which hosts the original well which supplied fresh water to this village.
+We intend to enhance our biodiversity and study the land, working against invasive non-native species and eventually increasing our sustainability, through an organic approach to growing food or maybe getting some honey bees.
 We are neither professional environmentalists, builders or gardeners and we are not perfectionist.
 We both have jobs and sometimes the restoration has to wait as family life comes first.
-We intend to have fun recreating this great space and working together with whomever comes along to lend a hand, to teach, to learn and most importantly to take this journey together.
+We intend to have fun recreating this great space and working together with whomever comes along to lend a hand, to teach, to learn and most importantly, to take this journey together.
 Its going to take time and we have already met some great people through workaway, its fun but be prepared to work physically and be sure to like kids and dogs as they feature heavily here!